 What is Proposition 65?

-Alpha-Cure is committed to conducting its business in a socially responsible and ethical manner consistent with applicable national and local laws.
+Alpha-Cure is committed to conducting it’s business in a socially responsible and ethical manner consistent with international, national and local laws.

 A Proposition 65 warning means that the business evaluated the exposure of harmful chemicals or has chosen to provide a warning simply based on their knowledge about the presence of a listed chemical without attempting to evaluate the exposure.

-Alpha-Cure has elected list of some potential chemicals present in our products.
+Alpha-Cure has elected to list of some of the potential chemicals present in our products.
 Therefore, products known to be supplied to California should be marked with Proposition 65 warning notification.

-For more information directly from California Prop-65 website, visit link: Proposition 65 Warnings Website.
+Click here for more information directly from California Prop-65 website.

 Mercury in UV lamps